 UB-612 COVID-19 Vaccine Description

 Of multiple SARS-CoV-2 vaccines currently in clinical development, almost all focus solely on the Spike protein.
 While this is a rational target, a single protein may not raise a sufficient or broad enough immune response.
-UB-612 is designed to target a critical antigen from the Spike protein, the Receptor Binding Domain (RBD), thought to be necessary for viral attachment to human cells, plus additional viral epitopes (from other viral structural proteins) designed to promote B-cell and CD8+ T-cell memory responses.
+UB-612 is designed to target a critical antigen from the Spike protein, the Receptor Binding Domain (RBD), which is considered necessary for viral attachment to human cells and additional viral epitopes (from other viral structural proteins) designed to promote B-cell and CD8+ T-cell memory responses.

 Aurobindo Pharma Limited and COVAXX, a US-based company, entered into an Exclusive License Agreement to develop, commercialize and manufacture UB-612, the first Multitope Peptide-based Vaccine to fight COVID-19, for India and the United Nations Children’s Fund agency.

-COVAXX has established a partnership with the University of Nebraska Medical Center (UNMC), home of the highly respected Global Center for Health Security, to conduct clinical trials in the United States and with Diagnosticos da America SA (Dasa S.A.), the largest clinical diagnostic company in Brazil, to conduct Phase 2/3 clinical trials and distribute vaccines within Brazil.
+COVAXX previously established a partnership with the University of Nebraska Medical Center (UNMC), home of the highly respected Global Center for Health Security, to conduct clinical trials in the United States and with Diagnosticos da America SA, the largest clinical diagnostic company in Brazil, to conduct Phase 2/3 clinical trials and distribute vaccines within Brazil.

 UB-612 COVID-19 Vaccine History